ujmappa/bing-image-nodejs/readme.md

 # Bing ImageCreator generate script
 Usage of reverse engineered API written in NodeJS.
-See the original [NodeJS module](https://github.com/nociza/Bimg)
+See the original [Python module](https://github.com/acheong08/BingImageCreator) I got the idea from.

 - Install NodeJS modules with `npm install`
-- Add authentication token to .env variable
+- Add authentication token to application.env
 - Enter your prompts in prompts.txt divided by new line.

 If you have enjoyed my work and wish to support what I do, please consider buying me a coffee!
 I would appreciate it very much and it helps me to continue to do what I do.
 Thank you!